dla

 Metal rainscreen facade study: Facade rhythm, folds and the play of light & shadow inspired from the former diving pools which once sat in this part of the site.

 Plinth Composition: Attention to detailing at the lower levels has been considered particularly in the plinth elements which ground the buildings.
-The perception of mass and weight has been increased through a change in materiality with further detailing introduced.

 Crown Composition: The upper storeys subtly change in appearance through the introduction of finer panels which are further denoted through the play of light and shadow.